pavinduLakshan/asgardeo-agent-identity-sdk/README.md

 agent = AgentIdentity(config)
 ```

-Once the agent is created, its instance methods can be used to invoke authentication.
+Once the agent is initialized, its instance methods can be used to invoke authentication.

 ### Get access token